Local Governance and Economic Development

 The Local Governance and Economic Development Joint Programme (LGED-JP) seeks to improve the socio-economic well-being of Sierra Leoneans at the local level.
 Building on the Government of Sierra Leone’s Decentralisation Policy, Local Economic Development (LED) programming supports local wealth creation, increased employment opportunities and improved economic productivity and service delivery.
 Working through local governments provides an entry point for the Programme that allows for effective linkages to be established with broader governance policies and embeds LED within the participatory planning and budgeting frameworks at both national and local levels.

-The three-year Programme will be implemented jointly by UNDP and the United Nations Capital Development Fund (UNCDF) over 2011 to 2014, with an anticipated second phase from 2014 to 2017.
-The first phase of the LGED-JP will focus on achieving three major objectives:
+The programme implemented by UNDP and the United Nations Capital Development Fund (UNCDF) over 2011 to 2017 focuses focus on achieving three major objectives:

 - Strengthening the capacity of the Ministry of Local Government and Rural Development (MLGRD) to enhance its strategic leadership in the decentralization process.